A strategic guide to Zendesk website and mobile app integration in 2026

 A better integration: Connecting your support with unified AI

-Instead of getting frustrated by your helpdesk's limits, you can enhance it with a dedicated AI platform that works with all the tools you already use.
+To get even more out of your helpdesk, you can complement it with a dedicated AI platform that works alongside the tools you already use.

-Platforms like eesel AI are designed to be simple and effective.
-They plug directly into your current setup, including your Zendesk integration, without forcing you into a disruptive and expensive migration.
+Platforms like eesel AI are designed to be complementary.
+They plug directly into your current setup, including your Zendesk integration, to enhance what you've already built.

 Test with confidence and roll out gradually

-eesel AI comes with a powerful simulation mode that takes the guesswork out of launching an AI.
-You can test your setup on thousands of your historical tickets in a safe environment.
-You'll see exactly how the AI would have responded and get accurate forecasts on resolution rates and cost savings before you activate it for a single customer.
+eesel AI comes with a simulation mode that helps you see how the AI will perform.
+You can test your setup on historical tickets to see exactly how the AI would respond, helping you forecast resolution rates before going live.

 Zendesk pricing